 The Sisters of the Good Shepherd arrived in Japan, from Canada, in 1935.
 At first, they began their work in an old farmer’s house.
 In 1937, they built a new convent and opened a refuge for girls and women.

 In 1941, during the Second World War, the foreign missionaries were put in a concentration camp as they were viewed as enemies.
 Only two Japanese postulants and several girls were left.

 When the War ended in 1945 the sisters returned safely and opened a Children’s Home because there were many children in the streets who had lost their families.
 Other homes were opened and communities were founded in Osaka, Yokohama, Toyonaka, Sendai and Nagano.

 Residential care for girls and women with personal and family challenges.

 A kindergarten and day care center.

 Working with Migrant Workers.
-Since 1993, two Good Shepherd Sisters from the Philippines and one Japanese Sister live in Nagano and work with Filipino migrant workers.
+For about 20 years, two Good Shepherd Sisters from the Philippines and one Japanese Sister lived in Nagano and worked with Filipino migrant workers.